 University can also be stressful.
 Meeting deadlines, managing workloads and getting to grips with the advanced level of study can put students under pressure.
 Helping with time-management plans is a great way to support your child through these periods of stress.
 And as part of a schedule, ensure they plan some downtime and exercise.
 A healthy body means a healthy mind, right?
 Most of our campuses have free gyms and sports areas available to all students.

 During your child’s first year at university, they’ll also have access to free our professional counselling service.
 Talking through any worries can relieve a lot of stress, especially around exam time.

 An experience like no other

 The first year of university will be full of highlights for your child.
 They’ll be studying something they’re passionate about, with academics and peers who share their enthusiasm.
 They’ll make new friends, have new experiences and develop a whole new social circle.
 They’ll discover they joy of great exam results, the satisfaction of mastering new skills and the inspiration of uncovering new knowledge.

-Check out our parents or guardians page to keep informed with the latest events, resources and course information for your child.
+Check out our parents or guardians page to keep informed with the latest events, resources and course information for your child at university.